Mangla: Etymology

-The town of Mangla was named after Mangla Devi, Khokhar Rajput tribe lady.
-Mangla Devi was the daughter of Khokhar Kshatriya Raja Porus.
-It has been narrated to be the site of the crossing of the Jhelum river by the forces of Alexander the Great facing King Porus.
+The town of Mangla was named after Mangal Devi.

 History

 At the time of construction of the Mangla Dam, the villages of Sultanpure, Thill, Baral and Baruti across the river in Jhelum District were developed as residential colonies and offices for foreign workers and officials.

 Prior to the construction of Mangla Dam, in March 1962, almost all the inhabitants of the ancient Mangla village moved to Mangla Hamlet, therefore this town represents Mangla in a true sense.
 Mangla is located 12 km from the city of Mirpur, at the mouth of the Mangla Dam.
 The dam reservoir has a perimeter of 400 km, and is a place of interest.
 It hosts the Mangla Power Station, which is the second largest in Pakistan.

 Mangla Fort

 Mangla is the site of the historic Mangla Fort.
 The fort is situated on a high hill overlooking the Jhelum river, dividing the Mirpur and Jhelum districts.
 A part of Mangla fort was razed during the construction of the Mangla Dam, however, a large part remains and serves as a public recreation place.